datamade/how-to/project-management/collateral.md

 * Project members: All staff assigned to the project.
 Note, if a staff member is not assigned to the project, it will not show up in their list of projects to track time against.
 * Project services:
-* Hourly budget: Number of hours estimated for this line item
-* Billing method: Team member rates.
-Team member rates are set based staff position.
+* Hourly budget: Number of hours estimated for this line item Set hourly rates: Under "Select a billing method", select "Team Member Rates".
+Team member rates are set based on position.
+Default rates have been set for each team member in FreshBooks, but can be altered based on project in this screen.
 * End date: Optional.
 We don't track this in Freshbooks.

 Here's an example for the CalFWD project: